shauryachawla15/Phone-Directory/README.md

+This is my Phone Directory project, done in Java language.
+I built this when I was in my freshman year, in CSUS.
+It was a part of CSC-20 class( Programming Concepts and Methodology II).
+I have used OOPs concepts in Java for making this project.

 CSC20 HW3               Phone Directory                          Sp2020

 You will implement a phone directory program that reads names of friends and their phone numbers from a file called names.txt (given) and stores them in a HashMap<key,value> data structure.
 Key and value are of String type Your program needs to be menu based and have the following capabilities: